British National (Overseas): United Kingdom

-British Nationals (Overseas) are subject to immigration controls and have neither the right of abode nor an automatic right to work in the United Kingdom.
-They are ineligible for the Registered Traveller service, which enables expedited clearance through British immigration, despite the eligibility of Hong Kong Special Administrative Region passport holders.
-BN(O)s are required to pay an immigration health surcharge to access National Health Service benefits when applying for a visa to remain in the UK for longer than six months and do not qualify for most welfare programmes.
+British Nationals (Overseas), as British nationals and Commonwealth citizens, are subject to immigration controls when they enter UK territory.
+Unless they are British citizens, BN(O) citizens have neither the right of abode nor automatic right to work in the United Kingdom.
+According to United Kingdom immigration rules, BN(O) citizens do not need Electronic Travel Authorisation (ETA) to enter the country.
+They do not need any entry clearance or visa to stay in the United Kingdom for up to six months.
+BN(O) citizens are currently ineligible for the Registered Traveller service, which enables expedited clearance through UK border, whereas Hong Kong Special Administrative Region passport holders who fulfil the necessary criteria are.

+To continue to live in the United Kingdom, BN(O)s are required to pay an immigration health surcharge to access National Health Service benefits when applying for a bespoke visa and do not usually qualify for most welfare programmes.